 Given the linear relationship between hours worked and burnout, I would propose a different solution, cutting back at work.
 We could also consider the other readily accessible options to treat burnout.

-Aside from cutting back to part-time work or chipping away at the parts of the job that we hate the most, the best way to combat the physician burnout epidemic is to control what we can – our personal finances.
+Aside from cutting back to part-time work or chipping away at the parts of the job that we hate the most, one of the best ways to combat the physician burnout epidemic is to control what we can – our personal finances.

 It is one thing in our control that wields enough power to prevent the bitterness that can often build when the hospital doesn’t love us back.